knative/pkg/metrics/README.md

 ![OpenCensus Agent configuration](https://github.com/census-instrumentation/opencensus-service/raw/master/images/opencensus-service-deployment-models.png)

-**We will standardize on export to the OpenCensus agent, and encourage vendors to implement their own OpenCensus DaemonSet which connects to their desired monitoring environment.**
+**We will standardize on export to the OpenCensus agent, and encourage vendors to implement their own OpenCensus DaemonSet, Sidecar, or other `localhost:55678` service which connects to their desired monitoring environment.**

 **Additionally, once OpenTelemetry agent is stable, we will propose adding the OpenTelemetry agent running on a localhost port as part of the runtime